 This multimedia program of music from Medieval Anglo-Saxons and Germanic tribes of the European Northlands during the 8th to 11th centuries features songs of magic, healing, exile, the uncertainty of fate, a wandering poet/singer searching for a patron, funeral songs, and celebrations of life-giving magic herbs.
 Instruments include six-string Germanic harps, triangular harps, wooden flutes and a swan-bone flute.
 Purchase tickets here.

 Rachel Barton Pine is one of America’s most respected violinists, and was the first American and youngest-ever gold medal winner of the International Johann Sebastian Bach Competition.
 Jory Vinikour is a renowned harpsichordist, traveling the world as a soloist, accompanist, lecturer and conductor.
 In an evening of all Bach, this duo will perform sonatas and partitas of the great Baroque master.
 Rachel performs on the “ex-Bazzini ex-Soldat” violin, created by Joseph Guarnerius.
 Purchase tickets here.

 Tartini claimed that his fiendish “Devil's Trill Sonata” was played to him by the devil himself sitting at the foot of his bed, while Heinrich Biber's “Passacaglia” depicts the protection of a guardian angel.
 Trios by Arcangelo Corelli and Marin Marais, who “played like an angel” contrast with works by Antoine Forqueray, who “played like a demon.”
 Angelic inspiration and demonic possession take turns driving some of the most dramatic works of the Baroque to mythic extremes.
 Purchase tickets here.

 All programs and venues subject to change.

-Purchase full or partial season subscriptions at this link.
+Purchase partial season subscriptions at this link.